 Example: Insured F has not had any interest in any land or crop, including as an affiliated person (as determined by FSA in accordance with FSA's procedures), that was subject to the HELC provisions prior to February 7, 2014.
 The sole reason Insured F is now subject to the HELC provisions is because of the Agricultural Act of 2014.
 Insured F checks item 8A on form AD-1026, and FSA determines, based on a review of historical records, Insured F was not subject to the provisions prior to February 7, 2014.
+Insured F was not subject to the provisions prior to February 7, 2014.
 Insured F will have five reinsurance years to develop and comply with a conservation plan approved by NRCS, if a conservation plan is needed, before being ineligible for premium subsidies.
 If Insured F has exhausted all their administrative appeals on February 15, 2016, following NRCS's highly erodible land determination, the five reinsurance years starts July 1, 2016.